 A previous article on this blog noted that research has found that receiving good grades in school doesn’t necessarily predict success in sales.
 Nor does a college education.

 Executive Coach Robert Chen recommends “learn sales” as one of 10 Great Tips for Success in Life and Business.
 Chen writes: “Sales is nothing more than persuading someone of something.
 When you are looking to get a date, you are selling.
 When you are interviewing for a job, you are selling.
 When you are trying to persuade your spouse or kids to go to Europe for your family vacation, you are selling.
 In a professional setting, sales is paramount and the lifeline for any business.
 If you want to get the most out of life and business, learn the skills for effective selling.”

 Learn sales, build your thinking muscle

-So, breathe a big sigh of relief if you are even average at critical thinking, a/k/a, figuring things out.
+So, breathe a big sigh of relief if you simply have an average ability for critical thinking, a/k/a, figuring things out.
 A successful future can be yours.

-Sales2Job Academy’s Virtanza® course teaches a consultative approach to sales.
+The Virtanza course teaches a consultative approach to sales.
 This approach mirrors the critical thinking process and strengthens the ability to do it.
-The Virtanza® process:
+The Virtanza process: